 What should I use for vulnerability scanning?

-- As part of their audit, customers usually need to provide evidence of vulnerability scans to their auditor.
+- Customers usually need to provide evidence of vulnerability scans to their auditor as part of their audit.
 The article below will explain what the audit will require, clear evidence, the associated controls (dependent on standard), and our recommendations for satisfying this control using features in Vanta or another vulnerability management program.

 - Evidence that a vulnerability scan was conducted within the past quarter

 - Evidence that a sample of vulnerabilities was remediated within a customer-defined SLA

 - Typically, you only need to provide evidence of one scan per quarter.

 If the customer uses a vulnerability tool Vanta integrates with, this evidence is populated automatically and can be demonstrated simply by visiting the .

 Otherwise, this evidence should be provided manually, usually by showing:

 - Findings from a recent vulnerability scan